survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 }
 ```

-The same could be written without decorators:
+The same could be written without decorators.
+This is the syntax we'll be using in our application:

 ```javascript
 class App extends React.Component {